domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 <p class="meta">24 Jun 2018 - Berkeley, CA</p>

-...aka me (as an adult) talking to myself as a kid.
+...aka me (now, as an adult) talking to myself as a kid.
+This is *not* just another lame self-help guide.
+JK, it totally is!

 !!Cliché Warning!! (throughout this document):